Looking for new travel apps to help you explore a new place? Checkout these five favorites.

 All of these apps are great for traveling in any state and some even in other countries.
-But while you’re exploring in Upstate New York, you might find these five apps to be useful on your adventures.
+But while you’re exploring the regions in Upstate, you might find these five apps to be useful on your adventures.

 This GPS app was initially released in 2006, but it’s undergone substantial changes.
 While it offers turn-by-turn navigation just like Google Maps and Apples Maps, the Waze app has a bunch of other really great features.
 Much of the data inside the app is crowdsourced so users are uploading information in real time.
 When a car is broken down in the shoulder, a Waze user driving ahead of you can mark the hazard’s exact location.
 As you approach, Waze will warn you of a “disabled vehicle in the right hand shoulder in a quarter mile.”